HarshavardhanaTG/emg2speech/README.md

 This repository contains code for decoding speech using surface electromyography (sEMG) signals.
 The system captures muscle activity from the face and neck and maps it to phonemes.
 The goal is to create non-invasive neural speech interfaces.
+This paper contains only large-vocab results.

 ## 📁 Repository Structure